 Tim Holmes: That’s exactly right.
 And, as I said earlier, thinking of it as drawdown insurance is the way that I got to understand it.
 Just like any other insurance, I don’t really want my portfolio to be exhausted.
 I don’t want a tree to fall on my house but I still pay my homeowners insurance.
 I know I have the peace of mind that if the sequence of returns in the markets results in me not being able to maintain those drawdowns, the insurance company kicks in and continues to pay me.
 It’s very much insurance and you really have to weigh is the cost of that insurance worth the benefit to you.

-Rob: So, if I had a million dollars and I wanted guaranteed lifetime withdraw benefit that guaranteed me, say a 4 percent withdraw, depending on my age and whatnot, that would be a certain cost, obviously, but then it would guarantee me a minimum of $40,000 a year in income from my one million dollars for life?
+Rob: So, if I had a million dollars and I wanted guaranteed lifetime withdrawal benefit that guaranteed me, say a 4 percent withdrawal, depending on my age and whatnot, that would be a certain cost, obviously, but then it would guarantee me a minimum of $40,000 a year in income from my one million dollars for life?

 Tim Holmes: That’s right.
 That could never go down, but it could go up.
 If next year, because your portfolio has done well and your portfolio is now worth one point one million, it would be 4 percent of that.